swiftlang/swift-evolution/proposals/nnnn-non-exhaustive-enums.md

 It is now a binary-compatible change to add a case to a non-exhaustive enum.

 It is still not a binary-compatible change to remove a case from an enum (exhaustive or non-exhaustive).

-The proposed specialized representation for enums with raw types means that adding or removing a raw type is not a binary-compatible change.

 It is not a binary-compatible change to add `@objc` to an enum, nor to remove it.